mzabani/codd/docs/SCHEMA-MAPPINGS.md

 -- attstorage	char	 	Normally a copy of pg_type.typstorage of this column's type.
 For TOAST-able data types, this can be altered after column creation to   control storage policy.
 -- attalign	char	 	A copy of pg_type.typalign of this column's type
 -- attisdropped	bool	 	This column has been dropped and is no longer valid.
 A dropped column is still physically present in the table, but is ignored by   the parser and so cannot be accessed via SQL.
+-- "attnum" - We don't use this column because dropped columns affect this.
+We instead use a RANK() window function over attnum for non-dropped and non-internal columns.
+-- atthasmissing and attmissingval - These can differ depending on whether a DEFAULT value was added in CREATE TABLE or in a future ALTER TABLE, even though it leads to the same behaviour.
+-- attoptions and attfdwoptions - I'm not sure yet what these represent and we'd rather include when asked instead of risking internals that change without external change of behaviour leaking.

 ### Notes